 When symptoms are more serious, like feeling faint or sweating profusely, blood sugar levels will need to be raised quickly.
 Generally, drinking a glass of orange juice or taking two glucose tablets can help boost blood sugar enough to treat symptoms.
 With that said, if you are experiencing low blood sugar after bariatric surgery, it is important to see a physician to ensure you have the right dietary guidelines for your needs.

 What Can You Do to Prevent Low Blood Sugar?

 The best way to manage and prevent reactive hypoglycemia is to maintain a constant blood sugar level throughout the day by eating a healthy, balanced diet.
 Also, eating a small, healthy snack between meals can help prevent blood sugar dips.
 Stick to lean proteins and foods high in fiber, like grains, fruits, and vegetables.
 Limit sugary foods, which can lead to an increase in insulin production and trigger a blood sugar drop.
 Alcohol should also be avoided, as it can interfere with the liver's ability to regulate blood sugar levels.
 For those who have difficulty keeping blood sugar stable, using a glucometer to take regular blood sugar readings is often recommended.

 Learn More about Managing Blood Sugar Levels after Bariatric Surgery

-If you are having difficulty managing your blood sugar levels after bariatric surgery, or would like more information about bariatric surgery in general, we encourage you to schedule a consultation with Dr. Garcia or Dr. Vazquez today.
+If you are having difficulty managing your blood sugar levels after bariatric surgery, or would like more information about bariatric surgery in general, we encourage you to schedule a consultation with our doctors today.